 For clients with weight-lifting limitations or with sensitive joints, Aquatic Physical Therapy often provides a successful course of treatment.
-Performed in a 4 x 6 foot pool, with a temperature regulated between 82 and 90 degrees, it incorporates all the principles of physical therapy, but allows clients to move joints and lift weights more easily and with greater comfort.
+Performed at the Greendale YMCA in a 4 foot deep pool, with a temperature typically regulated between 86 and 88 degrees, it incorporates all the principles of physical therapy, but allows clients to move joints and lift weights more easily and with greater comfort.

 Aquatic Physical Therapy uses the inherent therapeutic principles of water to relieve stiff joints and increase blood flow to the sight of injury.
 The natural buoyancy of water supports your body weight and decreases joint stress during an exercise program.
-Our skilled therapists—fully trained in Aquatic Physical Therapy—are right in the pool with you.
+Our skilled therapists are right with you.
 This treatment is especially ideal for people with medical conditions that affect joints and muscles, such as arthritis and fibromyalgia.

 Aquatic Physical Therapy is ideal to treat :